tolgabp/databases_ca2/README.md

 # databases_ca2
-Databases CA2
-This file was created by Tolga Baris PINAR.
+Databases CA2 was created by Tolga Baris PINAR.